ogash3103/Faxriddinov_Ogabek/README.md

 ### 👋 Hi, I'm Faxriddinov Og'abek!

 I'm an aspiring backend developer currently diving deep into C# and .NET technologies.
 I love building all kinds of projects – from basic apps to more advanced systems.
-I'm always curious and motivated to explore new tech and improve my skills every day.
+I'm always curious and motivated to explore new tech and improve my skills every day..

 ---